BJJ Glossary: Every Term You Need to Know

 N.

-North-south — a position where one fighter is on top of the opponent with their head facing the opponent’s feet.
+North-south – a control position where one fighter is on top of the opponent, chest to chest, with their head facing the opponent’s feet.

 O.

-Omoplata — a submission that uses a shoulder lock applied from the open guard position.
+Omoplata – a shoulder lock applied using the legs from guard position.
+Also used as a sweep and control position.

-Open guard — a guard where the bottom player’s legs are not locked around the opponent.
+Open guard – any guard where the bottom player’s legs are not locked behind the opponent’s back.
+Includes De la Riva, spider guard, lasso, butterfly, and many more.

-Oss — a greeting commonly used in Brazilian jiu-jitsu academies to express respect, gratitude, and perseverance.
+Oss – a greeting commonly used in BJJ academies to express respect.

 P.

-Professor — the term used to describe a Brazilian jiu-jitsu instructor or coach.
+Professor – the term used to address a Brazilian Jiu-Jitsu instructor or head coach.

-Pull guard — a technique where a fighter pulls their opponent into their guard from a standing position.
+Pull guard – a technique where a fighter sits down and pulls their opponent into their guard instead of wrestling for takedowns.

 Q.